mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

 method to call at runtime.
 Nevertheless, this means that we need a declaration in :methods, which you would not do for overriding non-static methods from a superclass.
-Also, the declaration should be declared static using metadata *on the entire declaration vector.
+Also, the declaration should be declared static using metadata placed *before the entire declaration vector*.

 ```
 (ns